 Favorite quote from the author:

 I first learned about Stephen Guise on Steve Scott’s blog “Develop Good Habits.”
 Stephen is a regular contributor (I’m a guest poster too, btw) to the bestselling Kindle author’s post portfolio, so I thought it safe to assume he was a habit expert.
 He sure is.

-Mini Habits has sold over 100,000 habits and has become the go-to habit formation strategy for many, I’m guessing thanks to the simplicity of the concept.
+Mini Habits has sold over 100,000 copies and has become the go-to habit formation strategy for many, I’m guessing thanks to the simplicity of the concept.
 Stephen strategically walks you through the science of habits and how our brain sees and uses them, then explaining why that means motivation is unreliable and how you can rely on willpower instead.